 Where the Condor Flies by Curt Longbow is a good read for those interested in American Western thrillers.
 Sadly, I am not one of them.
 To be very honest, I did not like the book, and can never recommend it to anyone.
 For a book published in the year 2000, the book feels quite outdated and under-edited.
 Nonetheless, I read it cover to cover, and here’s my review of the novel.

-The plot is based on the aftermath of the Mexican War, when savage Mexican military, led by General Santa Anna and his deputy, Coronel Fernandez massacred the Texians at Alamo.
+The plot is based on the aftermath of the Mexican War, when the savage Mexican military, led by General Santa Anna and his deputy, Coronel Fernandez massacred the Texians at the Alamo.
 The event is historically known as the Alamo Massacre, which occurred at the end of the Battle of Alamo.
 Each and every survivor of the battle was put to rest, albeit mercilessly.

 The story is about the only witness of the bloody massacre, who awaits revenge even 30 years after the fateful day.
 However, Coronel Fernandez, now known as El Condor, has become the leader of a renegade band of fugitives, living in the mountains, and raiding villages and trains.